jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 b2.update()
 ```

 Now let's have the LED blink once if the first button is pressed, twice if the second one is pressed.
-Again, this is a great place to use a function: we can pass in the number of blinks.
+Again, this is a great place to use a function: we can pass in the number of blinks!

 ```python
 def blink(n, duration=0.2):